mitranim/emerge/readme.md

 1. Plain data.
 Emerge uses plain dicts and lists.

-  * Uniform interface to data: read at path, set at path.
-No methods, just functions.
+  * Uniform interface to data: read at path, set at path, merge.
+Just a few functions that work on all structures.
-  * Easy to explore data in REPL.
+  * Easy to explore your data in a REPL.
   * Serialise into JSON and back without losing information.

 2. Size.
-ImmutableJS is 140+ KB minified, unacceptable.
+At the time of writing, ImmutableJS is 57 KB minified, unacceptable.
    Emerge is just 3 KB minified.

+3. Performance.
+Emerge is probably about as efficient as this kind of stuff gets.

 ## Installation